The Hardest Button to Button

-"The Hardest Button to Button" is a song by American alternative rock band the White Stripes, released on August 11, 2003 through V2, XL, and Third Man records.
-It was written by Jack White and for the band's fourth album, Elephant.
+"The Hardest Button to Button" is a song by American garage rock band the White Stripes from their fourth album, Elephant.
 According to Jack, the song is about a child trying to find his place in a dysfunctional family when a new baby comes.
 The cover of the single is an allusion to the graphics of Saul Bass, seen in the movie posters and title sequences of films such as Anatomy of a Murder and The Man with the Golden Arm.
 The cover also alludes to White's then-broken index finger and his obsession with the number three.

-"The Hardest Button to Button" was released to US alternative radio on August 11, 2003, and was issued commercially in the United Kingdom on November 17, 2003.
+"The Hardest Button to Button" was serviced to US alternative radio on August 11, 2003, through V2 and Third Man Records, while in the United Kingdom, the song was issued commercially on November 17 through XL Recordings and Third Man.
 Upon its release, the song reached number 23 on the UK Singles Chart and number eight on the US Billboard Modern Rock Tracks chart.
 Music critics praised "The Hardest Button to Button" and it has been considered one of the band's signature songs.

 The song's music video, directed by Michel Gondry, shows Jack and Meg White performing the song while pixilation animation is used to create the effect that numerous duplicates of their instruments appear with every beat.
 It similarly earned acclaim and four nominations at the 2004 MTV Video Music Awards.